NextUrban/Livability_by_Twitter/README.md

 In order to be able to connect to the Twitter API and extract the populated Tweets over the data collection period, it is first necessary to create a Twitter application.
 During this application process for a [Twitter developer access](https://developer.twitter.com/en/apply-for-access), four authentication keys would be provided in order to connect the code to the application.

-More details regarding the Twitter data and location information can be found [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).
+More information regarding the Twitter data and location filteration can be found [here](https://developer.twitter.com/en/docs/tutorials/filtering-tweets-by-location).

 Manual topic and location filtration